 Many indie books look unprofessional because authors skimp on this step, assuming it’s not as important as the book’s content.
 Your book’s cover, however, is the first impression your potential readers get.

 Unless you are a designer or artist specializing in book covers, you will probably want to hire a professional to create the cover of your book for you.
 It should fit your book’s genre and attract readers so they want to see what’s inside.
+If you write sci-fi or fantasy, check out this database of cover designers.

 Covers also require an ISBN (International Standard Book Number) and barcode on the back.
 In Canada, ISBNs are free.
 In other countries, you have to purchase them.